QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 ## New Market Players

 FIX is a highly automated system.
-One of its goals is to reduce manual work as much as possible, such as accident verification and loss verification.
+One of its advantages is to reduce manual work to large extent, such as accident verification and loss verification.

+Therefore, the first group of new market players is the tech companies that specialized in IoT and AI.

+The second group of new market players is the equivalency of financial market participants.

 ### Credit Provider

 ### DeFi